Acupressure Points for Sinus Relief of Congestion

 Facial Beauty Acupressure Point

-Combined with the Welcoming Perfume point, the Facial Beauty acupressure point is another great sinus relief point that one can apply pressure simultaneously.
-One finds this pressure point at the bottom of your cheekbone, directly below the pupil.
+Combined with the Welcoming Perfume point, the Facial Beauty acupressure point is another great sinus relief point to which one can apply pressure simultaneously.
+This pressure point is located at the bottom of the cheekbone, directly below the pupil.

 Apply pressure to these points for 4 minutes and repeat a couple of times.
-It is great for toothaches, eye tiredness, burning eyes, head congestion, and stuffy nose.
+It is excellent for toothaches, eye tiredness, burning eyes, head congestion, and stuffy nose.

 One Hundred Meeting & Penetrate Heaven: